Jyothi-Raju122/FitPro-Gym/README.md

 	memberships
 WHERE
  status = 'Active'
-GROUP BY membership_type
+GROUP BY 1
-ORDER BY membership_type ASC
+ORDER BY 1 ASC
 LIMIT 3;
 ```